yinkakun/gatsby-starter-glass/content/pages/about.md

 # Moto Sakanosita

 Hi, I'm Moto, Web3 programmer and working at Edtech.
-Also I've been building Dapps and some smart contracts.
+Also I enjoy making smart contracts and building Dapps.